 - Place the cabbage in a large bowl and sprinkle with 1/4 teaspoon salt.
 Using your hands, massage vigorously until the cabbage softens and feels juicy, about 2 minutes.

-- Add the remaining ingredients to the bowl and toss to coat.
-Set aside to marinate for at least 10 minutes, then adjust the seasonings if needed before serving.
+- Add the remaining ingredients to the bowl and toss to coat well.
+Set aside to marinate for at least 10 minutes, then taste and adjust the seasonings if needed before serving.

 Notes